obsidian-community/obsidian-hub/02 - Community Expansions/02.01 Plugins by Category/Plugins for vault statistics.md

 ---

-# Statistic
+# Plugins for vault statistics

-Show, display statistics info
+Show and display statistic information about your vault.

 ## Plugins in this category